 There are three public schools and seven private schools in the area, as well as a few colleges and universities in the area.

 Like we mentioned earlier, rent is about average with other areas of Miami, with prices starting around $1,600 a month.
 But when it comes to homes for sale, that’s where it gets pricey.
 We’re talking average homes prices in the millions, not thousands.

 Bay Harbor Island

 Only 20 minutes from the Miami International Airport, Bay Harbor Island is located between Aventura and Miami Beach and is part of Miami-Dade County.
 It was founded in 1947 and consists of two islands, the West and East Islands

 The West Island features the single-family homes and the East Island has the business district, the highly-rated Ruth K. Broad Bay Harbor K-8 Center, among other schools, and multi-family housing.
 The East Island also features one of the biggest collections of mid-century Miami Modern architecture, dating back to the 1940s and ‘50s.
 See what’s’ for sale and for rent on Bay Harbor Island.

 Suburbs and neighborhoods are about location and lifestyle, to be sure.
 But more importantly, they are about the people who live in them.
-These suburbs offer a variety of lifestyles to meet most anyone’s needs.
+These are the best suburbs in Miami because they offer a variety of lifestyles to meet most anyone’s needs.
 We hope this guide helps you make the right choice to fit your lifestyle.
-And if you’re moving in or to Miami, we’re local and long-distance movers in Miami, so don’t hesitate to reach out.
+We also help coordinate moves for nearby cities such as Jacksonville, Orlando, and Tampa should you be interested!